pydio/pydio-doc-admin-guide/3_connecting_your_users/3_securing_user_access/1_ent_multi_fact_auth.md

 To use your Yubikey you first need to retrieve the clientID and API Secret, to do so follow this link [https://upgrade.yubico.com/getapikey/](https://upgrade.yubico.com/getapikey/) put your email address and the Yubikey OTP that you will find in your package.

-*As they told on the Yubikey site wait up to 5 mins before starting to set your key up*.
+*As told on the Yubikey site wait up to 5 mins before starting to set your key up*.

 Plug your Yubikey to your computer, install and follows the steps: depending on your OS, this is usually plug & play.

 Now:

 1. Pur your CliendID and API Secret
-1. Put the focus on the **Test your Key** field and press once on your Yubikey
+2. Put the focus on the **Test your Key** field and press once on your Yubikey
-1. Click on test, to verify that the information are correct
+3. Click on test, to verify that the information are correct
-1. Save
+4. Save

 ### Troubleshooting